 Spring is Grant Season in Oregon City

-The Oregon City Civic Improvement Trust (OCCIT) is a non-profit entity of the City of Oregon City, formed in 1982.
-The money available for projects comes from hotel/motel taxes collected.
+The Oregon City Civic Improvement Trust (OCCIT) is a non-profit entity of the City of Oregon City, formed in 1982, and funded by the hotel/motel tax.
 By City ordinance, the hotel/motel tax is designated for projects that promote tourism within Oregon City boundaries.
-There will be $60,000 available for the committee to grant and applications must be received by 5:00 pm on March 1, 2013 to be considered.
-The committee will meet April 4th to review applications and award grants.
+The OCCIT committee will meet to review applications in March or April.

-The Oregon City-Metro Enhancement Committee (OCMEC) provides an excellent opportunity for the City of Oregon City and Metro to support critical neighborhood projects and helps fulfill the community’s vision.
-This program derives its funding from an intergovernmental agreement between Oregon City and Metro and is generated by a $.50 per ton surcharge collected at the Metro South Transfer Station on Washington Street.
-Projects within Oregon City boundaries will be considered and applications are due by 5:00 p.m. on May 1, 2013.
-The total amount available for grants this year is $70,000, with $25,000 being a maximum award.
-The OCMEC committee meets May 29th to review applications.
+The Oregon City-Metro Enhancement Committee (OCMEC) provides an excellent opportunity for the City of Oregon City and METRO to support critical neighborhood projects.
+The grant program benefits the Oregon City community, affected by the METRO South Transfer Station at Highway 213 and Washington Street and is available to projects within the City boundaries.
+The program derives it’s funding from an intergovernmental agreement between Oregon City and METRO.
+This agreement generates a $.50 per ton surcharge on fees collected at the Metro South Transfer Station on Washington Street.
+Applications for this grant are reviewed by the OCMEC committee in May.